-NEW!
-Inlandrail's Email List.
+InlandRail's Email List.
 To more easily communicate with our friends, we have created our first interactive email list.
-Learn more about it on our email lists page—Join Now!
+Learn more about it on our email lists page—join now!

 Jobs, Jobs, Jobs... a subject triggering keen emotion and intense debate these days.
 Check out the very positive jobs forecast associated with a light rail effort in our region.
 Regardless, the STA Board (and some others) refused to accept this comprehensive analysis when they torpedoed the light rail steering committee's recommended high capacity transit alternative—light rail for the east-west corridor.